JeremyJoelPrice/world-engine/src/modules/weather/readme.md

 double check climate categories, beacuse:

+-	implementing the year of weather test has revealed that the climateLookup.js file yields unrealistically dry climates for coastal grassland & hills at Iceland's latitude.
+Time to decide whether it would be better to scrap this and design a newer, possibly simpler weather system
 -   bug: if it was raining, then temp is lower but the previous sky repeats (40% chance), rain should be converted to snow, but currently it stays as rain
 -   swap precipitation periods for normal seasons, for simplicity
 -   terrains ideally shouldn't have multiple climate options
 -   all input combinations should ideally yield a valid climate
 -   chance of fog, thunderstorm, and hail, and getTemperature() are currently not tested

 implement extrapolating daily average temperature when the year ends during the extrapolated ranged (e.g. get winter temp when only spring and summer are